DashineePARMANUM/statistics-projects-summer-2025/Excel_Data_Cleaning_and_Analysis/Excel_docs/Excel_Process.md

 ---
 ## 10. Key Insights

-- Homes with **6 bedrooms** have the highest average selling prices.
+- Homes with **6 bedrooms** have the highest average Sell.

-- There is a clear **positive correlation** between living space and selling price, consistent with market expectations.
+- There is a clear **positive correlation** between Living and Sell, consistent with market expectations.

 ---
 ## 11. Challenges and Solutions